isakro/shoredate/paper/paper.md

 # Spatial and temporal coverage

-As the method of shoreline dating is dependent on reliable reconstructions of relative sea-level change, the package is at present limited to being applicable in the coastal region between Horten in the north east to Arendal in the south west (\autoref{fig:coverage}).
-Geologically derived displacement curves from this region have recently been compiled for Skoppum in Horten [@romundset2021], Gunnarsrød in Porsgrunn [@sorensen2023], Hanto in Tvedestrand [@romundset2018] and Bjørnebu in Arendal [@romundset2018b].
-The spatial coverage of `shoredate`  will be extended to surrounding regions as forthcoming data on shoreline displacement becomes available.
+As the method of shoreline dating is dependent on reliable reconstructions of relative sea-level change, the package was developed to be applied in the coastal region between Horten in the north east to Arendal in the south west (\autoref{fig:coverage}).
+Geologically derived displacement curves from this region have recently been published for Skoppum in Horten [@romundset2021], Gunnarsrød in Porsgrunn [@sorensen2023], Hanto in Tvedestrand [@romundset2018] and Bjørnebu in Arendal [@romundset2018b].
+The spatial coverage of `shoredate`  will be extended to surrounding area as forthcoming data on shoreline displacement becomes available.
+Furthermore, although the direct applicability of the method in other regions remains undetermined, suggestions and examples of how such extensions can be achieved is included in the documentation for the package.

-Following from the latest start date among the displacement curves, 9469 BCE marks the lower temporal limit of the package.
+Following from the latest start date among the geological displacement curves, 9469 BCE marks the lower temporal limit of the package within the spatial limit in south-eastern Norway.
 The oldest verified anthropogenic activity in Norway currently dates to around 9300 BCE [@glorstad2016].
-In @roalkvam2023 it was found that sites tend to be located at more variable distances from the shoreline after c.
+In @roalkvam2023 it was found that sites in the region tend to be located at more variable distances from the shoreline after c.
 2500 BCE.
-This therefore marks the upper temporal limit of the package.
+This therefore marks the upper temporal limit for shoreline dating in the region.

-![The spatial and temporal coverage of the package.
+![The spatial and temporal coverage for which the package was developed.
 A) The location of the spatial coverage in south-eastern Norway.
 B) The location of the isobases that represent contours along which the shoreline displacement has followed the same trajectory.
 C) The displacement curves corresponding to the isobases, where the temporal limits are marked with dashed lines.
 \label{fig:coverage}](../man/figures/coverage_annotated.png)

 # Example of base functionality

-To shoreline date a site, the site geometry has to provided as a spatial object of class `sf` from the `sf` package [@pebesma2018].
-The elevation of the site above present sea-level must be provided when running `shoreline_date()`.
+To date a site, its elevation above present sea-level must be provided when running the function `shoreline_date()`.
 This can be done by either manually specifying the site elevation, or by providing an elevation raster of class `SpatRaster` from the `terra` package [@hijmans2022] from where this is derived.
-When calling `shoreline_date()`, the trajectory of shoreline displacement at the location of the site is interpolated under the hood with the function `interpolate_curve()`, using inverse distance weighting.
+Unless a pre-compiled curve is provided, the trajectory of shoreline displacement at the location of the site is then interpolated under the hood with the function  `interpolate_curve()`, using inverse distance weighting when `shoreline_date()` is called.
 This is based on the distance between the site and the isobases of the displacement curves.
+To perform this interpolation, the site geometry has to provided as a spatial object of class `sf` from the `sf` package [@pebesma2018].

 \autoref{fig:example_site} shows the location of an example site, plotted by passing it to `target_plot()`. \autoref{fig:example_curve}